Why Your Sales Tech Stack Falls Short on Account Intel

 1. Always-on monitoring, not on-demand querying

-The platform should scan your territory 24/7 across hundreds or thousands of data sources—news, podcasts, earnings calls, SEC filings, job postings, industry-specific databases—and proactively alert you when something relevant happens.
+The platform should scan your territory 24/7 across hundreds or thousands of data sources—news, podcasts, earnings calls, SEC filings, job postings, industry-specific databases—and proactively alert you when a relevant buying signal appears.
 Not when you remember to ask.

 As one enterprise leader put it: "We don't want this to be a new CRM.
 This is an intelligence layer.
 Can you push this back to our CRM so we can work with the data?"